LCPS at a Glance

 Las Cruces Public School District is the second largest school district in New Mexico.
 Located 45 miles north of the Mexican border, it encompasses the City of Las Cruces, the villages of La Mesilla and Doña Ana, and covers the middle third of Doña Ana County.

 The Las Cruces Public Schools (LCPS) district encompasses over 1400 square miles of the fertile Mesilla Valley along the Rio Grande—approximately the middle third of Doña Ana County.
 This region includes the City of Las Cruces as well as the villages of La Mesilla and Doña Ana.
-Lying 45 miles north of the Mexican border, LCPS remains the second largest school district in New Mexico with 35 schools pre-K through 12.
+Lying 45 miles north of the Mexican border, with approximately 24,999 students and 3,200 employees, LCPS is the second largest school district in New Mexico.

 LCPS is the third largest employer in Doña Ana County, following White Sands Missile Range (WSMR) and New Mexico State University (NMSU) with over 3600 employees including 2200 classroom teachers and educational assistants.
 Other large employers include Wal-Mart and Memorial Medical Center, marking the contrast between highly-skilled, technical labor and less-skilled, entry-level demands.

 Enrollment as of January, 2019 consisted of 24,863 students including:

 - Hispanic: 75.9%

 - Caucasian (non-Hispanic): 19.3%